Smug2f/Stay/README.md

 # Stay Client
-Goto release and dowload client , EZ as that
+Click on the .jar and dowload client , EZ as that
 #### 8mb discord bypasser